-Our review did not include application and IT controls over systems that are operated by external organisations, the compliance with Service Level Requirements, or the control procedures in place at those agencies not controlled by AEMO, for example:
+Our review did not include any assessment of compliance or controls by market participants other than AEMO.
+For example, our procedures didn't consider application and IT controls over systems that are operated by external organisations, the compliance with Service Level Requirements, or the control procedures in place at those agencies not controlled by AEMO, such as:

 - Meter Data Providers (MDPs)

 - Real time systems

 - Retailers

+- Generators

-Distributors.
+- Distributors.